 A basis point is one-hundredth of 1%.
 For example, if an investor says “Apple moved up 125 basis points,” it means that the price of Apple gained 1.25%.

 Basis points are often used in reference to changes in interest rates.

 8. Bear Market

-Bear market is a term used to describe an extended period of downward movement in the stock market.
-A bear market is typically considered to be in effect when prolonged declines lead to average losses of 20% or more across the stock market.
+Bear market is a term used to describe an extended period of downward movement in the market.
+This downward-trending market cycle is typically considered to be in effect when prolonged declines lead to average losses of 20% or more across the market.

 The stock market’s bell is rung at the open and close of each trading session.
 The bell was important when trading happened on a trading floor.
 It’s more of a symbolic reminder of history today, as most trading takes place electronically.